dgroomes/mongodb-playground/incremental/README.md

 * Clean this up.
 I'm not sure exactly how.
 Maybe I need to upgrade to a proper NodeJS project instead of having so much scripting in the individual JS files which get executed by the mongo shell.
 I could get some code re-use with the `printAFewRecords` function for example.
+* Support incremental updates for "Average population of the ZIP areas for each city" when replacement ZIP area data points are added.
+For example, the population for ZIP code 01001 (Agawam, MA) was 15,338 but at a later date increased to 15,776.
+Why is this interesting?
+Well, the existing map-reduce and "aggregation pipeline" examples I've seen are only additive, they don't actually replace old data.
+So, I think this will be an interesting example to see how it can actually be implemented.
+Will it require an awkward implementation?
+Note: this could be considered a de-duplication example because we have to de-duplicate the two data points for 01001: we have to toss the old population data and use the new data.
+Note: this will require re-thinking the "_id" used for the documents because Mongo will reject documents with the same ID.